Updated July 11, 2023

 - The tax rules for U.I. can be very complicated in some cases.

-So, it can be seen that U.I. is a significant source of passive income for individuals as it ensures steady cash inflow in the long run and helps in wealth accumulation.
+So, it can be seen that U.I. is a significant source of passive income for individuals as it ensures steady cash inflow in the long run and helps accumulate wealth.
 Besides, it also offers other benefits, such as tax deferment and avoidance of IRS penalties.
 However, one has to take the pain of setting up the source in the initial phase.

 This is a guide to Unearned Income.
 Here we also discuss the introduction and types of unearned income with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –